jillro/changemy.name/about/how.md

 ---
 title: How does this work?
 description: |
- How is organized data on changemy.name
+ What does data on changemy.name mean?
 ---

 # How does this work?

-For each company, we attribute a number of tags based on experiences of trans users trying to change their names.
+For each company, we attribute a number of tags based on experiences of trans users trying to update their names or gender.

-Tags are sorted in categories, depending on how they represent difficulties or helps for the name changing process.
-One of these categories is "Blocking".
-If a company has a tag in this category, we do not list other tags, as they would be non significant as long as there is a blocking problem.
+Tags are sorted in categories, and depending on the level of difficulty or help they create for the name changing process.
+One of these level is "Blocking".
+If a company has a "Blocking" tag, we do not list other tags, as they would be non significant as long as there is a blocking problem.